 - 1.73.
-The fact an applicant has requested access to a public sector employee's personal information and may make further requests to the agency in future, is not enough to establish that notifying the employee of the request and conducting consultation would be likely to cause the person 'undue distress'.489 - 1.74.
+The fact an applicant has requested access to a public sector employee's personal information and may make further requests to the agency in future, is not enough to establish that notifying the employee of the request and conducting consultation would be likely to cause the person 'undue distress'. - 1.74.
 An applicant may make multiple requests for access.
 Responding to those requests is part of an agency's duty under the Act.
-Annoyance or even distress at needing to respond to the requests does not meet the threshold of 'undue' distress.490
+Annoyance or even distress at needing to respond to the requests does not meet the threshold of 'undue' distress.

-When is consultation not practicable?
+When is consultation not reasonably practicable?

 - 1.75.
-The term 'practicable' is not defined in the Act. - 1.76.
-The definition in the Macquarie Dictionary defines 'practicable' as 'capable of being put into practice, done or effected, especially with the available means or with reason or prudence; feasible'.
-The Oxford English Dictionary definition is 'capable of being put into practice, carried out in action, effected, accomplished or done; feasible'. - 1.77.
-An agency or Minister must exercise its reasonable and fair judgement to properly consider the practicability of consultation with each third party.
-The fact an agency or Minister is considering not releasing the document is not a reason, in and of itself, to not consult a third party.
+The term 'reasonably practicable' is not defined in the Act. - 1.76.
+The Macquarie Dictionary defines 'practicable' as 'capable of being put into practice, done or effected, especially with the available means or with reason or prudence; feasible'.
+Something will be practicable if it is capable of being put into practice.
+The word 'reasonably' requires an assessment or judgment.